UGA Extension pecan specialist cautions growers about dieback of pecan branches

 Wells has seen similar symptoms in older trees that were pushed down by high winds but stood back up and righted after the storm by farmers.
 When the trees were erected, the roots were broken on the other side of the tree.
 These trees had enough root to survive initially, but the combination of intense summer heat and high water demand led to their demise, he said.

-Wells believes that growers need to replace old cultivars with cultivars that have some level of scab disease resistance, which would decrease the cost of production.
-Scab is a fungal disease that infects the leaves or nuts of pecan trees.
-If it hits the nut early enough, scab can cause the pecan to blacken and fall from the tree.
-Some growers spray between 10 and 12 times during an average year to fight scab, Wells said.
+Wells has also fielded his share of calls regarding scab, a fungal disease that infects the leaves or nuts of pecan trees.
+If it hits early enough, scab can cause the pecan nuts to blacken and fall from the tree.

-For more up-to-date information about pecan production in Georgia, see https://site.extension.uga.edu/pecan/.
+For up-to-date information about Georgia’s pecan industry, see site.extension.uga.edu/pecan.